sfigg/commercialization-public/docset/design/minimum/minimum-hardware-requirements-overview.md

 A UEFI firmware option to turn off the TPM is not required.
 OEM systems for special purpose commercial systems, custom order, and customer systems with a custom image are not required to ship with a TPM support enabled.

-For detailed TPM information, see [Trusted Platform Module](http://go.microsoft.com/fwlink/?LinkId=624832) topic on TechNet and for TPM 1.2 and 2.0 version comparisons, please reference this article [here](https://technet.microsoft.com/library/mt604232.aspx).
+For detailed TPM information, see [Trusted Platform Module Technology Overview](http://go.microsoft.com/fwlink/?LinkId=624832) on TechNet, and for TPM 1.2 and 2.0 version comparisons, see [TPM recommendations](https://technet.microsoft.com/library/mt604232.aspx), also on TechNet.

 ## Section 4.0 - Minimum hardware requirements for Windows Server 2016